rwxayheee/rwxayhee.github.io/_posts/2023-11-8-Peptide-Docking-with-ADCP-2.md

 | 500 | -2846.32 | -2569.50 | 79.23 | -356.05 | -276.82 |
 | 1000 | -2865.19 | -2581.05 | 42.53 | -326.66 | -284.14 |

-See below for an overlay of minimized structures with `-nitir` equals 5 (green), 25 (magenta), and 100 (yellow):
+See below for an overlay of minimized structures with `-nitr` equals 5 (green), 25 (magenta), and 100 (yellow):

 ![omm-minimize-1](/assets/img/omm-minimize-1.jpg)

-When `-nitir` equals 5 (green) or 25 (magenta), the benzene ring of F residue at the N terminal is visibly distorted.
+When `-nitr` equals 5 (green) or 25 (magenta), the benzene ring of F residue at the N terminal is visibly distorted.
 This can also be inferred from the high `E_Peptide` values.

-See below for an overlay of minimized structures with `-nitir` equals 100 (yellow), 500 (orange), and 1000 (blue):
+See below for an overlay of minimized structures with `-nitr` equals 100 (yellow), 500 (orange), and 1000 (blue):

 ![omm-minimize-2](/assets/img/omm-minimize-2.jpg)

-When `-nitir` equals 500 (orange) or 1000 (blue), the conformation and position of the peptide could change.
+When `-nitr` equals 500 (orange) or 1000 (blue), the conformation and position of the peptide could change.
 Although `E_Complex` could be minimized even more, the minimization and the energies were computed in *vacuo*, so somewhere between 100 and 500 we should consider **switching the environment to solvent**.

 However, it should be noted that **not all poses can be properly minimized within 100 steps**.
 For example, the following linking-ring docked pose (light green), which cannot be minimized without substantial conformation change after 5000 steps (dark green):